Winchester: Law courts

 Winchester Combined Court Centre hosts both the Crown Court and the County Court.
 It is administered by His Majesty's Courts and Tribunals Service, an executive agency of the Ministry of Justice.
 Winchester is a first-tier court centre and is visited by High Court judges for criminal and for civil cases (in the District Registry of the High Court).
 One of the most high-profile cases to be heard here was the murder trial of Rose West in 1995.

 Winchester has a separate district probate registry, which is part of the High Court.
 This court is separate from the main court establishment at the top of Winchester High Street and deals only with probate matters.

-There is a heavily populated Victorian prison, HMP Winchester, opposite the hospital, on the B3040 heading up west from the town centre.